w4fz5uck5/LonelyALPC-BypassUAC/README.md

 Thanks to **[DimopoulosElias]** for the original exploit **https://github.com/DimopoulosElias/alpc-mmc-uac-bypass**

-I didn't implemented any powershell module with base64 encoding or binary unpacking.. the method which i'm utilizing at now  is by using get-system.ps1 and executing it module via IEX by this url:
+I didn't implemented any powershell module with base64 encoding or binary unpacking.. the method which i'm utilizing at now  is by using get-system.ps1 and executing it module via IEX from:
 **https://github.com/HarmJ0y/Misc-PowerShell/blob/master/Get-System.ps1**

 Also, i didn't binary unpacking or base64 enconding for the **.msc** file, which is ran by **mmc.exe**  service.
 That .msc file after all is necessary to turn this service on to be accessible by our fake webserver and perform code execution.